 The China–Europe SMILE satellite has successfully launched, marking a new phase in space science cooperation and advancing research on solar wind and space weather.

-The joint China–Europe solar wind–magnetosphere interaction satellite SMILE was successfully launched on the 19th from the Guiana Space Centre in Kourou aboard a Vega-C rocket and has entered its planned orbit.
+The joint China–Europe solar wind–magnetosphere interaction satellite SMILE launched successfully on July 19th aboard a Vega-C rocket from the Guiana Space Centre in Kourou, French Guiana, entering its planned orbit shortly after liftoff.

 This mission marks the first full, task-level deep cooperation between the Chinese Academy of Sciences (CAS) and the European Space Agency (ESA) in space science.
 It is also one of China’s most comprehensive international space engineering collaborations to date.